The Hero Pattern and the Life of Jesus: Synopsis and analysis

 Dundes presents the hero pattern as a cross-cultural schema for recurring incidents in legendary biographies, then surveys Gospel episodes to test the pattern against the figure of Jesus.
 He foregrounds classic formulations of the pattern in Rank's The Myth of the Birth of the Hero and Raglan's The Hero, which identify clusters such as unusual birth, threat to the child, exile or hiding, recognition at maturity, public mission, death, and posthumous cult.
 He argues that the Gospel narratives display many of these incidents, calculating that the life of Jesus scores seventeen out of Raglan's twenty-two points.
 He emphasizes that this correspondence does not prove or disprove Jesus's existence but rather "suggests that the folk repeatedly insist upon making their versions of the lives of heroes follow the lines of a specific series of incidents."

+Dundes emphasizes that "The fact that a hero's biography conforms to the Indo-European hero pattern does not necessarily mean that the hero never existed.
+It suggests rather that the folk repeatedly insist upon making their versions of the lives of heroes follow the lines of a specific series of incidents.
+Accordingly, if the life of Jesus conforms in any way with the standard hero pattern, this proves nothing one way or the other with respect to the historicity of Jesus."

+Dundes also clarifies that "Raglan himself admitted that his choice of twenty-two incidents (as opposed to some other number of incidents) was arbitrary (Raglan 1956:186)."

 The study aligns specific Raglan-style motifs with selected Gospel passages, treating the four Gospels as primary sources for the legend.
 Dundes applies Raglan's pattern systematically, noting that the life of Jesus conforms fairly well.
 He interprets the missing motifs, specifically the hero's victory over a king and his marriage to a princess, as a significant deviation that reveals a "male-oriented worldview which denied power to females."
 He further explores the psychological significance of the pattern, building on Otto Rank's Oedipal interpretation while critiquing Rank's focus on birth symbolism.
 Dundes argues that the core of the pattern is the son's effort to possess the mother and displace the father, with motifs like the virgin birth and prolonged nursing serving as techniques for denying the father's role.

 Dundes maps hero-pattern motifs with episodes from the Gospel narratives: